Tax Deadlines for Expats

 If you're living outside the U.S. and usually owe U.S. taxes, you may need to make quarterly estimated tax payments to the IRS.
 An expat tax expert can help you figure those quarterly payments so you can avoid end-of-year penalties.

-Your U.S. tax information is still reported on a calendar-year basis even if you are living in a country that follows a non-calendar tax year (the United Kingdom and Australia, for example).
+Your U.S. tax information is still reported on a calendar-year basis even if you are living in a country that taxes on a fiscal year rather than a calendar year basis (the United Kingdom and Australia, for example).

-You can request an automatic six-month extension of time to file if you live in a country with a non-calendar tax year.
-The extension can give you more time to gather information before the end of the tax year of the country where you live.
+Requesting an extension can give you more time to gather information before the end of the tax year of the country where you live.

 FBAR Filing Deadline

 The FBAR filing deadline coincides with the U.S. tax deadline of April 15, but an automatic six-month extension is available.
 Visit the FBAR & FATCA Information page to learn more.